tpaidi/SER598-build-tools-website/content/docs/rollup/act2.md

 ```

 #### Expected Outcome

+- Minifying allows us to have smaller bundle files which gives us faster load times and lower bandwidth costs.
+The following step works hand in hand with step 5.
+The bundle sizes displayed should be clearly smaller.
+Hence the expected outcome is as below -

   - The JavaScript bundle (`bundle.js`) will be minified, resulting in a smaller file size.

 ---